ylletjs/yllet/docs/v2/readme.md

 ## Installation

-To install the WordPress API client:
+To install the WordPress API client

 ```
 npm install --save @yllet/client
 ```

-To install the package with React bindings:
+To install the package with React bindings

 ```
 npm install --save @yllet/react